 One or more interactive elements has been excluded from this version of the text.
-You can
+You can view them online here:

 Early recognition of developmental disabilities such as autism is key for parents and providers.
 CDC realized the impact on families and invested in a campaign to help parents measure their children's progress by monitoring how they play, learn, speak and act.